smbutterfield/ibmt17-18/_02-int-scales-keys/b2-ex-scales.md

     - how the names for each scale degree are derived (e.g. How are dominant and subdominant scale degrees related?)
 - the Latin spelling for every solfege

+## Instructions for these examples

-The following examples demonstrate how the tune of *Happy Birthday* would be written in various modes, scales, and tonalities.
+The following examples demonstrate how the tune of *Happy Birthday* would be written if only using the notes from a particular scale.
 In all examples, scale degrees are numbered below each pitch as well as solfege using movable "do".
 Additionally,scale degrees are named above the pitches for the examples in major and melodic minor.
 When determining your pitch collections, pay particular attention to the differences of the sixth and seventh scale degrees.

 ### Major